h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/generated_metrics.rst

 - MAE
 - RMSLE
 - Mean Residual Deviance
+- Mean Residual Deviance Not Optimized

 **Notes**: MSE = Mean Residual Deviance for Gaussian distributions.
 Also, look at Mean Residual Deviance when using quantile distributions.
+Mean Residual Deviance Not Optimized is currently only implemented for Poisson distribution.
+Mean Residual Deviance Not Optimized is calculated from the original deviance formula.
+Mean Residual Deviance uses an optimized deviance formula for some distributions which provides a different output than the original deviance formula would.

 How is variable importance determined?
 ######################################